 - Pork shoulder shreds into savory bite-sized bits for sandwiches, tacos, and quesadillas.

-- Lamb makes amazing barbacoa.
+- Lamb makes amazing lamb barbacoa.

 - You can even make pastrami at home by smoking corned beef.

 - Salmon, halibut, and other fish and seafood cook up quickly but taste amazing off the grill.